 All tourists must have a visa to travel to Nepal except for Indian Nationality.
 Nepal entry visa can be obtained on arrival at the international airport or any overland borders of Nepal from India or China (Tibet).
 Nepali consulate and embassies from overseas also issue visas.
 You need to have at least 6 months' valid passport to issue the visa for Nepal.
 Any foreign nationalities can get a visa on arrival if they are legal.
 But except for the people from Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan and Syria will not get a visa on arrival so must grant a visa before arrival from Nepal embassies or diplomatic missions from allocated countries.

 You need to fill out the visa application form at the International airport or any Land crossing borders of Nepal with a valid passport and photograph.
 The application form will be available at the arrival hall or some airline provides the form on the plane.
 For people with electronic passports, there are visa registration machines that inserting your passport, will fill the visa form automatically.
 If it is a busy flight landing time, there should be a long queue for a visa, so it may take about an hour.
 Here is the details coast of a tourist visa:

 - 30 USD for 15 days.

 - 125 USD for 3 months.

-For the more visa info about other kinds of visa except for tourist visa please visit the website of Nepal immigration department where you can get up to date information: http://www.nepalimmigration.gov.np/
+For more visa info about other kinds of visas except for tourist visas please visit the website of the Nepal immigration department where you can get up to date information: http://www.nepalimmigration.gov.np/